hoasxyz/even-website/content/post/2019-02-08-use-icon-with-iconfont.md

 # Steps

   First, there are lots of fancy icons that attract you in iconfont.
-And you can "purchase"" some freely for [one project](https://www.iconfont.cn/manage/index?manage_type=myprojects&projectId=1039822) in your shopping cart.
+And you can "purchase some freely for [one project](https://www.iconfont.cn/manage/index?manage_type=myprojects&projectId=1039822) in your shopping cart.

   To quote as Unicode, its application steps are:

   - Generate the code and click to duplicate the code.
-Paste after the source code of the template in `_iconfont.scss` file:
+Paste them after the source code of the template in `_iconfont.scss` file:

 ```scss
 @font-face {